nvbinh15/ActiveNUS/docs/Documentation.md

 ![Analytics](img/analytics.png)

 After getting data from users in phase 2 of milestone 3, we have made some modifications to meet users' need.

+# 15. Response to Milestone Evaluations

+## 15.1 Response to Milestone 1 Evaluations

+**Feedback**: About Readme: It is well-written.
+Great work!
+However, for the "Software Design Patterns and Principles" section, by the end of Milestone 2, you should write how your system applies those patterns and principles (i.e. how your code is organized to satisfy the patterns and principles) instead of quoting the theories themselves.
+You can also explain why you apply them but not the others.
+By the end of Milestone 2, you should have planned out how you are going to test your system as well.

+> We have reviewed and modified our "Software Design Patterns and Principles" section and given some examples of applying the principle in our project.
+Testing has been implemented as well.

+**Feedback**: For buttons such as "Login", it would be even better if the cursor changes to a "hand" icon instead of the normal cursor so that users can now they can actually click it; Login and Signup button should have a hover effect.
+"Log in instead" text should have a different colour (not black) so that the user knows this text can be clicked.

+> The design of the website has been modified after milestone 1 in response to these feedbacks.
+The buttons have also been adjusted accordingly.

+**Feedback**: The component effects are laggy and slows down the load process.

+> We use Heroku for deployment.
+Because its server is based in the US, there might be latency that slows down the loading process.
+However, we will stick with Heroku since it is compatible with our system.
+We also made some improvements to solve this problem by restructuring the static files, which will reduce the number of times the web browser has to reload these files.

+## 15.2 Response to Milestone 2 Evaluations

+**Feedback**: Maybe can embed a tutorial inside .
+Put the milestone video inside the website?

+> Great advice, we have implemented an About page.

+**Feedback**: The testing can be done better in the final phase on screens with different sizes as well as testing the system after it's deployed with online host.

+> The responsive design testing has been implemented after milestone 2.

 # 16. Software Security Measures